jwg38/LateRoundSleepersProject/README.md

 7. war_total:	Wins Above Replacement between regular season and playoffs.
 Numeric variable type.
 Positive or negative, kept to 10 decimals.
 8. war_reg_season:	Wins Above Replacement for regular season.
 Numeric variable type.
 Positive or negative, kept to 10 decimals.
 9. war_playoffs: Wins Above Replacement for playoffs.
 Numeric variable type.
 Positive or negative, kept to 10 decimals.
 10. pace_impact: Player impact on team possessions per 48 minutes.
+Numeric variable type.
+Positive or negative, kept to 9 decimals.
+11: team: A 3-letter team indicator.
+Categorical type variable.
+It is possible for a player to have played on multiple teams through trade.

+We created variables 12 and 13:
+12: player_type: A player is either Defesive, Offensive, Two-way or No-way based on their raptor grades.
+Categorical type variable.
+Every player must fall into one category.
+13: team_win_pct: The player's team's win percentage at the end of the regular season.
+Numeric Variable type.
+Kept to a standard 3 decimals.